 This version of the Peterson bluebird house is a bit more challenging to build than the basic nest box.
-Based on the nest box designed by Dick Peterson, the nest box shares the downward slanted front section to deter predators with an over-sized roof, which provides protection against the rain.
+Based on the nest box designed by Dick Peterson, the nest box shares the downward slanted front section to deter predators with an oversized roof, which provides protection against rain.

-The original Peterson design features an oval entrance to the birdhouse and, if preferred, you can easily modify the design to incorporate an oval opening.
-Some bluebirders prefer the oval entrance, claiming that it encourages more bluebirds to take up residence.
+The original Peterson design features an oval entrance to the birdhouse, and if preferred, you can easily modify the design to incorporate an oval opening.
+Some bluebirds prefer the oval entrance, claiming that it encourages more bluebirds to take up residence.
 This birdhouse design with the round 1-1/2" diameter entrance hole has successfully fledged several broods of bluebirds, and I added the entrance guard for increased security.
 Whether you prefer a round or oval entrance, the size of the hole is important (1 1/2" for eastern bluebirds, 1 9/16" for the western bluebird).

 8. Bluebird Feeder: Attracting Bluebirds With a Specialty Feeder